 During the height of Arctic summer (mid-May to late August), temperatures often reach between 50- and-60-degrees Fahrenheit.
 It’s much more pleasant than many would think for a destination known for glaciers, icebergs and stunning fjords.
 But in the far northern areas, it can still become chilly (due to how windy it can be!) so, it’s important to layer up when heading out on an expedition to the Arctic.
 The below dress guideline is for expeditions journeying through Longyearbyen (Svalbard) and Greenland.
-Other voyages through the Norwegian Fjords and Iceland may require fewer layers.

 It’s recommended you bring leggings or thermal underwear for warmth and to control moisture.
 Thin socks and tops are also best for comfort and easier movement.
 We recommend basic long johns, leggings and thermal underwear for warmth and moisture control, with enough to switch between day to day as you see fit.
 Fabrics such as merino wool, fleece, Capilene and synthetic blends like polyester or acrylic work best.

 Consider a combination of light-to-mid-weight layers for optimized warmth with minimal bulk.
 We recommend insulation layers of thick socks, long johns and shirts and glove liners.
 Choose these layers based on weather conditions and your personal comfort level.

 To keep you dry and protected from the elements, we recommend waterproof pants and sweater or protective shirts.
 We also suggest a windbreaker or a similar style jacket.